ektrah/nsec/docs/api/nsec.cryptography.keyderivationalgorithm.md

 The maximum size, in bytes, of the key derivation output.

-### MaxSaltSize
+### SupportsSalt

-Gets the maximum size, in bytes, of the salt to use in key derivation.
+Gets a value that indicates whether the algorithm supports the use of salt.

     public int MaxSaltSize { get; }

 #### Propery value

-The maximum size, in bytes, of the salt.
+`true` if the algorithm supports the use of salt; otherwise, `false`.

 ## Methods